nickwulf/swarm-game/README.rst

 Download
 ________
-1. Download directly from GitHub at https://github.com/nickwulf/swarm-game and unzip where you want, or
+#.
+Download directly from GitHub at https://github.com/nickwulf/swarm-game and unzip where you want, or
-2. If you have git installed on Linux, run the command "git clone https://github.com/nickwulf/swarm-game.git <file_location>" to clone the project to you local area.
+#.
+If you have git installed on Linux, run the command ``git clone https://github.com/nickwulf/swarm-game.git <file_location>`` to clone the project to you local area.

 Build
 _____
-Build the Python package by navigating to the top-level project directory, and run the command "python setup.py sdist"
+Build the Python package by navigating to the top-level project directory, and run the command ``python setup.py sdist``

 Install
 _______
-Find the new Python package in the new "dist" directory, and install it into your Python environment by running the command "python -m pip install ./dist/<dist_file>.tar.gz".
+Find the new Python package in the new **dist** directory, and install it into your Python environment by running the command ``python -m pip install ./dist/<dist_file>.tar.gz``.

 Integrate
 _________
 Integrate the package into any of your other Python projects the same way as with any other package.
-For example, import the Human player class with the line "from swarmgame.player import Human".
-Alternatively, you can straight up run the game by importing the launchGame function from the utilities module and executing the function as so: "from swarmgame.utilities import launchGame; launchGame()"
+For example, import the Human player class with the line ``from swarmgame.player import Human``.
+Alternatively, you can straight up run the game by importing the launchGame function from the utilities module and executing the function as so: ``from swarmgame.utilities import launchGame; launchGame()``